Mastering your craft is one thing, but making money out of it is another story.

 The only thing that makes this one hard is finding a client that will trust you and your talent.
 You can start off by covering small family events, parties of your neighbors, high school events, and any other local gigs you can get access to.

 Eventually your portfolio will grow bigger, and this would mean potentially more clients in the future.
 That’s just like hitting two birds with one stone: making money out of your passion, and learning the trade at the same time.

 Create a YouTube channel

 If you’re creative enough, there are many ways that you can earn money with photography online.
-Besides, stock photography sites, you can consider building a website or your own YouTube channel.

 YouTube has become one of the most popular platform for influencers today.
 You upload videos of anything that spikes your interest, netizens view it, and then viola!
 You got yourself a passive income right there.